LeeU1911/try-pomodoro/README.md

 #Coming soon:
 * Option to start new Pomodoro/break only when user does so.
 Do not start automatically.
 * Audio notifications
+* Integrate with music from sites like http://www.rainymood.com/ to boost productivity.
+More here: http://www.webdistortion.com/2015/04/14/focus-playlists-for-coding/
 * Task lists
 * Confirmation if page is refresh or pomodoro is paused
 * Record interruptions when pausing/resuming pomodoro